r0nsha/jin/README.md

 ## Highlights

-- Deterministic, automatic memory management
+- Automatic, deterministic memory management
-- Pattern matching and union types
+- Pattern matching and tagged union types
-- Polymorphic types
+- Parametric polymorphism and distinct typing
-- Compiled
+- Compiled to machine code (Currently compile to C)

 ## Goals

-- Fast enough for use-cases such as servers and cli applications
-- Simple and orthogonal
+- Simple enough that it can be learned in an afternoon
 - Fast compile times
+- Performance that statisfies use-cases such as servers and applications

 ## Prerequisites